Jonathon W. Penney

 Internet Access Rights: A Brief History and Intellectual Origins (2011) 38 William Mitchell Law Review 10

-Ivan Rand’s Ancient Constitutionalism (2010) 61 UNB Law Journal 43; (2010) 34 Manitoba Law Journal 43
+Ivan Rand’s Ancient Constitutionalism, Ivan C. Rand at the Supreme Court of Canada, 1943-1959 (DeLloyd Guth & John McEvoy, eds., 2010); 61 UNB Law Journal 43; (2010) 34 Manitoba Law Journal 43

 Privacy and the New Virtualism (2008) 10 Yale Journal of Law & Technology 194

-Essays / Contributions / Working Papers
+Essays / Reports / Contributions / Working Papers

-Trudeau’s Blackface: The Chilling Effects of Disinformation on Political Engagement (with Joan Donovan, Brian Friedberg, and Nicole Leaver), Nieman Reports (October 3 2019)
+Trudeau’s Blackface: The Chilling Effects of Disinformation on Political Engagement (with Joan Donovan, Brian Friedberg, and Nicole Leaver), Nieman Reports, October 3 2019

 Children and Cyberwar: Victimization and Protection in Dustin Johnson, ed, Allons-Y: Theory Into Action, vol 2 (The Roméo Dallaire Child Soldiers Initiative, August 2017).